To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

 In Settings > Security > Select device administrators, enable the two

 android.deviceadmin.cts.CtsDeviceAdminReceiver*device administrators.
-Ensure the
+Ensure that

 android.deviceadmin.cts.CtsDeviceAdminDeactivatedReceiverand any other preloaded device administrators remain disabled.

-- Copy the CTS media files to the device as follows:
+Copy the CTS media files to the device as follows:

 - Navigate (

-- Change the file permissions:
+Change the file permissions:

 chmod u+x copy_media.sh

-- To copy clips up to a resolution of 720x480, run:
+To copy clips up to a resolution of 720x480, run:

-- If there are multiple devices under adb, add the serial option
+If there are multiple devices under adb, add the serial option (

--s) to the end.
+-s) of a specific device to the end.
 For example, to copy up to 720x480 to the device with serial 1234567, run:

 ./copy_media.sh 720x480 -s 1234567